A home from home for babies and toddlers

 Your key worker will carry out regular observations of your child and assess development against their expected age and stage.

-The health visitor will also aim to do the same and each report is designed to capture areas where your child is excelling and areas that they may need further support in.
+Your health visitor will also aim to do the same and each report is designed to capture areas where your child is excelling and areas that they may need further support in.
 Together with you we will discuss ways in which we can support your child and work with you towards agreed targets.